raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 The Astro Pis on the ISS run a modified version of the normal Raspbian operating system software.
 This is known as the Flight OS and you'll need to make sure that the program that you create will run on it without any modifications.

-#### Downloading Astro Pi NOOBS (optional)
+#### Downloading Astro Pi software (optional)

 If you have the SD cards from the kits - you can skip to the next section to install.

-If you want to create additional SD cards to use for Astro Pi, you can download the Astro Pi NOOBS image (the same one in the kits) and install onto your own SD cards.
+If you want to create additional SD cards to use for Astro Pi, you can download the Astro Pi  images (the same ones as in the kits) and install onto your own SD cards.

 - Download the Astro Pi NOOBS zip file: [NOOBS_v3_2_0_AstroPi_25092019_CPC.zip](https://downloads.raspberrypi.org/AstroPi_NOOBS/images/AstroPi_NOOBS-2020-01-08/NOOBS_v3_2_0_AstroPi_25092019_CPC.zip)